Herbert Chitepo: ZANU

-Assassination
+Death

-Chitepo died on 18 March 1975 in Lusaka, Zambia when a car bomb, placed in his Volkswagen Beetle the night before, exploded.
+Chitepo died on 18 March 1975 in Lusaka, Zambia, when a car bomb, placed in his Volkswagen Beetle the night before, exploded.
 He and Silas Shamiso, one of his bodyguards, were killed instantly.
 Sadat Kufamadzuba, his other bodyguard, was injured.
 The explosion sent part of the car onto the roof of his house and uprooted a tree next door.
 Hours later one of his neighbours died of injuries he sustained in the explosion.
 ZANU at the time blamed the Rhodesian Security Forces.

 Zambian president Kenneth Kaunda commissioned an inquiry into Chitepo's death.
-Documents released in October 2001, placed the blame on ZANU infighting.
-However, in his biographical account, The Legend of The Selous Scouts, Lt Col Ronald Reid-Daly, Officer Commanding, Selous Scouts Regiment, Rhodesian Security Forces, clearly states that the Rhodesian Central Intelligence Organization (CIO) under the leadership of Director General Ken Flower, masterminded the assassination of Herbert Chitepo, subsequently planting documentary evidence blaming ZANU members.
+Documents released in October 2001, placed the blame on ZANU infighting between the Karanga and the Manyika.
+However, in his biographical account, The Legend of the Selous Scouts, Lt Col Ronald Reid-Daly, officer commanding, Selous Scouts Regiment, Rhodesian Security Forces, clearly states that the Rhodesian Central Intelligence Organization (CIO) under the leadership of Director General Ken Flower, masterminded the assassination of Herbert Chitepo, subsequently planting documentary evidence blaming ZANU members.